onmcu/powercycling/README.md

 accepted `PORT_POWER` without acting on it.

 The converse cannot be checked over USB.
-Table 10-2 says VBUS "May be off" when both halves are down — not that it shall be — and a hub that keeps it on to support power applications from the port conforms.
+Table 10-2 says VBUS "May be off" when both halves are down, not that it shall be.
+A hub that keeps it on conforms.
 That is what step 2 is for.

 ## Specification references